mreiche/python-automation-framework/doc/pages.md

 ## Page Objects

-Page objects are adapters for Websites, that provide methods and actions for it's features.
+Page objects are adapters for Websites, that provide methods and actions for their features.

 For example: Create a page object, that represents the start page of a website.
 ```python